-Audax Credit BDC Inc. (the "Company") is a Delaware corporation which was formed on January 29, 2015.
-The Company is an externally-managed, closed-end, non-diversified management investment company that has elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
+Audax Credit BDC Inc. (the "Company") is a Delaware corporation that was formed on January 29, 2015.
+The Company is an externally managed, closed-end, non-diversified management investment company that has elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
 In addition, the Company intends to elect to be treated for federal income tax purposes as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").

-As of June 30, 2015, the Company had not commenced operations.
-The Company was formed for the purpose of investing primarily in the debt of leveraged, non-investment grade middle market companies, with the principal objective of generating income and capital appreciation.
+The Company commenced business operations on July 8, 2015.
+The Company has been formed for the purpose of investing primarily in the debt of leveraged, non-investment grade middle market companies, with the principal objective of generating income and capital appreciation.
 The Company's investment strategy is to invest primarily in first lien senior secured loans and selectively in second lien loans to middle market companies.
+The company had limited operations prior to July 8, 2015 related to its organization.